coderolls/coderolls-blog/_posts/java-programs/2023-12-21-check-if-number-is-binary.md

 We can check if the given number is binary or not by the following ways

-1. Checking if number contains `1` or `0` digit by the reminder and divide method
+1. Checking if the number contains a `1` or `0` digits by the reminder and divide method
 2. Convert the number to String

 ## 1. Java program to check if the given number is binary or not by checking if the number contains `1` or `0` digit by the reminder and divide method

-In the below program, we are getting each digits of the given input number one by one using the reminder method.
+In the below program, we are getting each digit of the given input number one by one using the reminder method.

 If the digit is any other than the `0` and `1`,  i.e. number is not Binary and it returns `false`.
 Otherwise, it will return `true`.